TITLE 86: REVENUE

 ii) The character of the particular sale, and the real practical effect upon punitive competition.

-D) Under this second exception, examples of exempt sales are infrequent sales of cookies, doughnuts, candy, calendars or Christmas trees by Scout organizations or by other exclusively charitable organizations or by exclusively religious organizations.
-In this category, the Attorney General's opinion stresses that the sale must be infrequent, and that the dominant motive of the purchase must be the making of a donation to the charitable or religious organization which conducts the sale, rather than the acquisition of property.
+D) Under this second exception, examples of exempt sales are infrequent sales of cookies, doughnuts, candy, calendars, or Christmas trees by Scout organizations, by other exclusively charitable organizations, or by exclusively religious organizations.
+In this category, the Attorney General's opinion stresses that the sale must be infrequent, and that the dominant motive of the purchase must be the making of a donation to the charitable or religious organization that conducts the sale, rather than the acquisition of property.

-E) Even if the sale to the public occurs only once a year, the charitable or religious organization which conducts the sale would incur Retailers' Occupation Tax liability if it sells hats, greeting cards or other items for which the dominant motive of the purchase is the acquisition of the property rather than the exchanging of the property merely as a token for the making of a donation.
+E) Even if the sale to the public occurs only once a year, the charitable or religious organization that conducts the sale would incur retailers' occupation tax liability if it sells hats, greeting cards, or other items for which the dominant motive of the purchase is the acquisition of the property rather than the exchanging of the property merely as a token for the making of a donation.

 4) Occasional Dinners and Similar Activities

-A) The third exception is that occasional dinners, socials or other similar activities which are conducted by exclusively charitable, religious or educational organizations or institutions are not taxable, whether or not such activities are open to the public.
-This exemption extends to occasional dinners, ice cream socials, fun fairs, carnivals, rummage sales, bazaars, bake sales and the like, when conducted by exclusively charitable, religious or educational organizations or institutions, whether the items that are sold are purchased or donated for the purposes of the sale, and even if the sale is open to the public.
+A) The third exception is that occasional dinners, socials, or other similar activities conducted by exclusively charitable, religious, or educational organizations or institutions are not taxable, whether or not such activities are open to the public.
+This exemption extends to occasional dinners, ice cream socials, fun fairs, carnivals, rummage sales, bazaars, bake sales, and the like, when conducted by exclusively charitable, religious, or educational organizations or institutions, whether the items that are sold are purchased or donated for the purposes of the sale, and even if the sale is open to the public.

 B) For the purposes of this exemption, "occasional" means not more than twice in any calendar year.
 Where more than two events are held in any calendar year, the organization or institution may select which two events held within that year will be considered exempt.
 Once the organization or institution has made the selections, the selections cannot be changed.
 All other events in that year will be considered taxable.